Diagnosis and Treatment for Melasma

 - Melasma Treatment Toronto

 There are many different forms of laser systems.
 Only certain wavelengths are suitable for Melasma Treatment Toronto.
-Sovereign skin clinic expert uses Laser Resurfacing from ActiveFX to treat clear signs of melasma and other hyperpigmentation issues.
+Sovereign skin clinic expert uses laser skin resurfacing laurens sc to treat clear signs of melasma and other hyperpigmentation issues.
 Laser irradiates the skin in a very precise way.
 It also targets and removes organelles (inner skin cells) that contain melanin which is also called melanosomes.
 The body removes the remains through a shedding process once these melanosomes are destroyed.
 Normally, the skin is hypopigmented and tends to be lighter than normal for a short period.